 Breast Augmentation

-Breast augmentation is a cosmetic surgery procedure for women to increase breast size which involves placing breast implants under the breast tissue or chest muscles.
+Breast augmentation is a cosmetic surgery procedure for women to increase breast size, which involves placing breast implants under the breast tissue or chest muscles.

-It is also referred to as “breast enhancement”, “breast implants”, and most commonly as “a boob job” while the, in the plastic surgery world the correct term is an augmentation mammoplasty.
+It is also referred to as “breast enhancement”, “breast implants”, and most commonly as “a boob job”, while the, in the plastic surgery world, the correct term is an augmentation mammoplasty.

 Surgical Procedure

 The type, style, and size of breast implants you choose are determined by your lifestyle, body contours, the amount of breast tissue you have, and the cup size and appearance that you would like to achieve.
-Choosing the breast implant option that is right and suitable should be consulted with a surgeon.
+Choosing the breast implant option that is right and suitable should be discussed with a surgeon.

 • Around your nipple (Circular Incision)